Cassie Harberts

-Cassandra Danielle Harberts (born June 4, 1992) is a former college and professional basketball player who was drafted by the Atlanta Dream of the WNBA and played a year in the Australian WNBL.
+Cassandra Danielle Harberts (born June 4, 1992) is an American former college and professional basketball player who was drafted by the Atlanta Dream of the WNBA and played a year in the Australian WNBL.

 College

 Harberts was coached by Michael Cooper her first three seasons at University of Southern California (USC) and by Cynthia Cooper-Dyke for her senior year.
 When she left USC, she was the teams number 7 all-time leader in points scored, number 8 all-time rebounder, and number 3 all-time in free throws made.